norandiaconu/new-run-all/docs/node-api.md

 ## About MaxListenersExceededWarning

 - If you use `options.stdin`, `options.stdout`, or `options.stderr` in parallel mode, please configure max listeners by [emitter.setMaxListeners(n)](https://nodejs.org/api/events.html#events_emitter_setmaxlisteners_n) properly.
 - If you don't use those options and `process.stdXXX.isTTY` is `false`, please configure max listeners of the `process.stdXXX` properly.
-In that case, `npm-run-all` uses piping to connect to child processes.<br>
+In that case, `new-run-all` uses piping to connect to child processes.<br>
-  On the other hand, if `process.stdXXX.isTTY` is `true`, `npm-run-all` uses `inherit` option, so the configuration is unnecessary.
+  On the other hand, if `process.stdXXX.isTTY` is `true`, `new-run-all` uses `inherit` option, so the configuration is unnecessary.